qis-unipr/exact-qle/README.md

 ## Installing

-1. Clone the QLE folder in: *SimulaQron/examples/cdc/pythonLib*.
+1. Clone the *exact-qle* folder in: *SimulaQron/examples/cdc/pythonLib*.

 2. Enter in: *SimulaQron/config* and edit the following files:
    - *appNodes.cfg*